david11133/david11133/README.md

 <h2>
           👋 Hi there!
 I’m an aspiring data enthusiast currently pursuing a Bachelor of Science (BSc) in Computer Science. <br><br>
           My passion lies in data engineering and analytics, where I thrive on solving complex problems.
-With proficiency in Python, SQL, and building ETL/ELT pipelines, I’m ready to contribute to innovative projects and learn in a dynamic environment. <br><br>
+With proficiency in Python, SQL, and building ETL/ELT pipelines, I’m ready to contribute to innovative projects and learn in a dynamic environment 🔨 <br><br>
-          Let’s connect and collaborate! 🚀
 </h2>